GabeScott/standard-works-vault/General Conference/2002 October - A Voice of Gladness for Our Children.md

 “Now, what do we hear in the gospel which we have received?
 A voice of gladness!”
 There are 14 more exclamation marks in the rest of the verse and the next four verses that follow.
 They read in part:

-“A voice of mercy from heaven; and a voice of truth out of the earth ... a voice of ... glad tidings of great joy. ...
+“A voice of mercy from heaven; and a voice of truth out of the earth; … a voice of … glad tidings of great joy. …

-“...
-Glorious is the voice we hear from heaven, proclaiming in our ears, glory, and salvation ... !”1—with an exclamation mark.
+“… Glorious is the voice we hear from heaven, proclaiming in our ears, glory, and salvation … !”[^1]—with an exclamation mark.

 We can hear a voice of gladness that brings exclamations of hope and joy into our lives.
 The joy of our testimonies of the Savior can punctuate every aspect of our lives as we seek to come unto Christ.